Olympic and Paralympic deaths: Paris 1900

 Edmond Brassart, (30), France – Fencing – 1900, Paris – Brassard was killed alongside three others in the collapse of the Passerelle des Invalides, a temporary bridge built for the Exposition Universelle of 1900.
 This occurred two months after he participated in the Olympic Games but also two months before the Games concluded.

+St. Louis 1904

+Galen Spencer was admitted to hospital for surgery three weeks after becoming Olympic champion in archery.
+He died a week later.
+This was a month before the concluding events of the 1904 Games.

 London 1948

 During the London Olympics, Eliška Misáková, one of nine members of the Czechoslovak women's team in gymnastics, became ill on arrival in the host city.
 Diagnosed with polio, she died on the last day of the Olympics, the same day her teammates won the competition.

 Melbourne 1956

 Arrigo Menicocci, Italian rower who competed in eights, was killed as a passenger in a car crash about 90 km northwest of Melbourne during the Olympics on 1 December 1956, four days after the end of the rowing competition.

 Munich 1972

-In 1972, during the Munich Olympics, the Palestinian terrorist organisation Black September killed 11 members of the Israeli team.
+In 1972, during the Munich Olympics, the Palestinian militant organisation Black September killed 11 members of the Israeli team.

 The 11 Israeli Olympic Team members who were murdered in the 1972 Olympic Games in Munich are: